Serving Greater Greensboro, Winston Salem & High Point

-We not only adhere to the highest industry standards, we strive to be the industry leader in the home improvement related services we provide.
+We not only adhere to the highest industry standards, but we also strive to be the industry leader in the home improvement related services we provide.
 We also use state-of-the-art products and technology which are designed to fix your home.
 We are the authorized Basement Systems dealer in Guilford County, NC.

-Water in the basement or crawl space leads to mold, rot, musty odors and structural issues.
+Water in the basement or crawl space leads to mold, rot, musty odors, and structural issues.
 It also leads to a reoccurring headache for you.
 Luckily, our trained experts are available to permanently fix the problem.

-We will properly install a hidden drainage system in your Guilford County basement and completely encapsulate your crawl space with CleanSpace vapor barrier.
+We will properly install a hidden drainage system in your Guilford County basement and completely encapsulate your crawl space with the CleanSpace vapor barrier.
 We are here to solve the problem for you.